maple-labs/maple-docs/cash-management-pool/overview.md

 # Overview

 Specifically designed as an onchain Cash Management solution - [Maple's Cash Management Pool](https://app.maple.finance/#/v2/lend/pool/0xfe119e9c24ab79f1bdd5dd884b86ceea2ee75d92) provides simple and fast access to yield sourced from US Treasury bills and government-backed instruments and meets the liquidity, risk and accounting requirements of customers.You will find everything needed to begin Lending here in Gitbook, including:

 * **Cash Management Pool Overview**: Scroll down for the key benefits of the Cash Management Pool and how it works.
-​* **[Lending in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/lending)**: Jump here for information on lender eligibility, APYs, fees and step by step instructions.
+* **[Lending in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/lending)**: Jump here for information on lender eligibility, APYs, fees and step by step instructions.
-​* **[Withdrawing in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/withdrawals)**: Jump here for information on withdrawal windows, timings and step by step instructions.
+* **[Withdrawing in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/withdrawals)**: Jump here for information on withdrawal windows, timings and step by step instructions.
-​* **[Risks](https://maplefinance.gitbook.io/maple/cash-management-pool/risks)**: Here we share some of the risks of lending into the Pool and the steps taken to mitigate them.
+* **[Risks](https://maplefinance.gitbook.io/maple/cash-management-pool/risks)**: Here we share some of the risks of lending into the Pool and the steps taken to mitigate them.

 **If you’d rather speak to the team, [drop your details here and we’ll be in touch](https://form.typeform.com/to/KhVOWR5W#pool_name=Cash%20Management%20USDC).**

-**Key Features of the Cash Management Solution:**
+# Key Features of the Cash Management Solution:

 **Simple and fast access to yield sourced from US Treasury bills**: The pool passes yield sourced from US Treasury bills and reverse repurchase agreements, less fees, to Lenders.
 It takes between 10-15 minutes for non-US Accredited Investors or Entities to onboard.
 [Begin onboarding here](https://form.typeform.com/to/u3n8Q8ga?#pool=CASHMNGTUSDC).